 Sewer Map: Elevations typically represented on a collection system map by the elevation of the invert.

-Sewer Odor: A major problem with using an odor masking agent is that they do not eliminate the source of the odor problem.
+Sewer Odor: Primarily is H2S.
+A major problem with using an odor-masking agent is that they do not eliminate the source of the odor problem.